MicrosoftDocs/power-pages-docs/power-pages-docs/configure/add-custom-javascript.md

 ```

 > [!Important]
-> Adding a choice column to model-driven form to be used in an multistep form step or a basic form will appear on the portal page as a drop-down server control.
+> Adding a choice column to model-driven form to be used in an multistep form step or a basic form will appear on the webpage as a drop-down server control.
 Using custom JavaScript to add additional values to the control will result in an “Invalid postback or callback argument” message on the page submission.

 ## Additional client-side field validation
 Sometimes you might need to customize the validation of fields on the form.
-This example forces the user to specify an email only if the other field for preferred method of contact is set to Email.
+This example forces the user to specify an email only if the other field for preferred method of contact is set to **Email**.

 > [!NOTE]
 > The client-side field validation is not supported in a subgrid.